Iberdrola Logo

 Website:iberdrola.es

-Iberdrola (Iberdrola) – the Spanish energy company, is a leading producer and electricity supplier in Spain, South America, Asia, and Africa.
+Iberdrola is a Spanish energy company and a leading producer and supplier of electricity in Spain, South America, Asia, and Africa.
 It also supplies gas to consumers in Spain and some European countries.
-Iberdrola is one of the ten largest international renewable energy operators (owns a solar and wind power plant network).
-The central office is located in Bilbao (Spain).
+Iberdrola is among the top ten largest international operators of renewable energy sources (owning a network of solar and wind power plants).
+The company’s headquarters are located in Bilbao, Spain.

 Meaning and History